culibraries/folio/pulumi/README.md

 The idea of jobs that run every time `pulumi up` runs is a bit foreign to pulumi.
 As a workaround we may want to script our invocation of pulumi and do `pulumi destroy --target <job to destroy>` to first remove a resource before running `pulumi up`.

-## In-cluster postgres
-We are currently deploying postgres in the cluster via a helm release.
-If you connect to the the container running postgres and look at the environment you will notice that the db hostname is `postgres-postgres-0`.
-This is not correct.
-The actual hostname that is visible to other cluster pods is `postgresql`.
-This is also the value of `DB_HOST` which is encoded in our `db-connect-modules` secret and available as when you view `pulumi config --show-secrets`.

 ## Connecting to the cluster before it is exposed
 It is highly useful to be able to connect to okapi before it is exposed.
 Do this by port forwarding your localhost to okapi.